finos/finos.github.io/README.md

 # finos.github.io
-Welcome to the FINOS Foundation Catalogue!
+Welcome to the FINOS Foundation Catalog!

 This project powers the web page available at [finos.github.io](https://finos.github.io/), and provides a browsable gallery of the GitHub activities hosted by FINOS.